 Are there tools to help me calculate my crypto taxes?

 Can I donate to more than one charity?

 Have questions or require assistance with your crypto or stock donations?

-Our team is available to answer any questions you may have about using our donation widget or any other questions about donating crypto and stocks.
+Our team is available to answer any questions you may have about using our Donation Form or any other questions about donating crypto and stocks.
 Contact us at [email protected]